Moon-Huangyh/AI4EO_Unsupervised_Learning_Methods/README.md

 ```
 ![ice](Images/ice.png)

-4. Plotting the average echo waveform shape for each GMM cluster (one treated as “ice”, the other as “lead”), with the shaded band indicating ±1 standard deviation across all echoes assigned to that class.
+**4. Plotting the average echo waveform shape for each GMM cluster (one treated as “ice”, the other as “lead”), with the shaded band indicating ±1 standard deviation across all echoes assigned to that class.**
 ```
 # mean and standard deviation for all echoes
 mean_ice = np.mean(waves_cleaned[clusters_gmm==0],axis=0)